gjoyce42/Technical_Writing/Data_Analysis.md

 By the end of this lesson, you will be able to do the following:

 * Enter data in an organized way in Google Sheets
-* Perform statistical analysis including standard deviation, mean, quartiles, etc.
+* Perform statistical analysis including standard deviation, mean, etc.
 * Enter formulas in cells so Sheets can do the math for you
 * Link a table of your results to a Google Doc for reports/papers